Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 - Longhorns games have an average total of 60.2 points this season, 1.8 fewer than Saturday's over/under.

-- The 62 over/under in this game is 4.4 points above the 57.6 average total in Jayhawks games this season.
+- The 57.6 PPG average total in Jayhawks games this season is 4.4 points fewer than this game's over/under.

 Texas Stats and Trends

-- Texas is 2-1 against the spread and 2-1 overall this season when the team notches more than 42.8 points.
+- When Texas puts up more than 42.8 points, it is 2-1 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for Texas at SISportsbook.